 The Wellbeing Assessment began with the identification of a conceptual model—the Engine Model of Well-being (Jayawickreme, Forgeard, and Seligman, 2012)— which we adapted to our project.

 Thus far, the measure to has undergone four rounds of cognitive interviews and five rounds of pilot administrations with an undergraduate population.
-The fourth round of cognitive interviewing and second multi-site pilot administration was completed in May of 2018.
-The pilot sample included more than 6000 students from 16 schools across the country.
+The fourth round of cognitive interviewing and second national pilot administration was completed in May of 2018.
+That second national sample included more than 6000 students from 16 schools across the country.
 A freshman version of the measure was also piloted in August 2018.
 The results from these studies are currently being analyzed.
 We have posted preliminary findings based on the 2018 pilot.

 Further details about the measure’s development and our approach to assessing its reliability and validity can be found in this paper, presented at the annual meeting of The National Council on Measurement in Education (NCME) in April 2017.